AlexandrSokolov/java_language/collections/lists/faq.lists.md

 If so, you should use `CopyOnWriteArrayList`, if you can - that is, if writes to the list will be relatively infrequent.
 If not, you will have to use a synchronized wrapper around `ArrayList` or `LinkedList`.

-#### ArrayList vs LinkedList
+### ArrayList vs LinkedList

-#### to frequently insert and remove elements near the start of the list
-`LinkedList` is the better choice.
+- ArrayList is better for random access and scenarios where you mostly read elements.
+- LinkedList is better for frequent insertions/deletions in the middle of the list.
   In practice, however, this is rarely the case.

-If the insertions and removals are actually at the start of the list, an alternative better worth considering for single-threaded code is to write to the `Deque` interface, taking advantage of its very efficient `ArrayDeque` implementation.
+### Using LinkedList instead of ArrayList if the insertions and removals are at the start of the list

+If you only:
+- need fast insertions/removals at both ends (complexity - O(1) amortized) and
+- don’t need random access, ArrayDeque is usually better.
+It’s implemented as a resizable array, optimized for queue operations.

+Lower memory overhead compared to LinkedList.

-#### for random access
+### Using `ArrayDeque` for random access

 For relatively infrequent random access, use:
 - an iterator, or